Achievable logoAchievable logo

 3. Third, ask questions comparing both passages (8-10 on the passage above)

-On certain paired passage question sets, they may ask more questions about Passage A than Passage B or vice versa.
-The takeaway is that they will always appear in order.
+On some paired passage sets, there may be more questions about Passage A than Passage B (or vice versa).
+The key point is that the questions will still appear in order.

-Knowing that the questions appear in order is important because it affects how you approach the paired passage.
+That order matters because it should shape how you approach the paired passage.
 Here’s what we recommend:

 1. Read Passage A